Move over Superman. It's time for ... 'Superpope'

 His white cape and cross flutter in the breeze and in his left hand he carries a black briefcase bearing the word "valores," Spanish for values.

-A scarf bearing the blue and red colors of his favorite Argentine soccer club, San Lorenzo, emerges from the bag.
+A scarf bearing the blue and red colours of his favourite Argentine soccer club, San Lorenzo, emerges from the bag.

 But unlike Superman, who disguises himself as reporter Clark Kent, Francis is clearly identifiable and flies with his glasses on.